-In the chapter 18, "Forecast", at the end of her Tarot reading, the Albino fortuneteller advices Raimi to "chose love".
+Broken Saints: In chapter 18, "Forecast", at the end of her Tarot reading the Albino fortuneteller advices Raimi to "chose love".
 Guess what ends destroying the Big Bad plans.

 In Chapter 8.2 of Worm, the Travelers stand when Legend tells everyone who faced an Endbringer before to do so.
 We later find this is because they are victims of the Simurgh, a monster who sets up Disaster Dominoes in those who spend too much time in her vicinity.

-Adventure Time: In The Eyes, where a horse spies on Finn and Jake all night, at the beginning Finn remembers all the adventures they have in that week, one of them is rescuing yet another princess from the Ice King, with screaming: "I only want to be happy!"
-The end of the episode shows The Ice King disguised as the horse spying Finn and Jake to learn how to be happy.
+In The Eyes, where a horse spies on Finn and Jake all night, Finn remembers all the adventures they have in that week.
+One of them is rescuing yet another princess from the Ice King, who screams: "I only want to be happy!"
+The end of the episode reveals that the horse is actually the Ice King in disguise, and that he's spying on Finn and Jake in order to learn how to be happy.

 Katara's overall waterbendingpotential is alluded to early in the first episode when she rips an iceberg apart (and frees Aang) without even realizing it as she blew her stack over her brother's sexism.

-Another is when we see attacking/blaming Appa is Aang's Berserk Button in "The Chase", and when Appa is gone, he goes for the full Heroic BSOD.
+We see that attacking/blaming Appa is Aang's Berserk Button in "The Chase".
+When Appa is gone, he goes for the full Heroic BSOD.